firesim/firesim/docs/Getting-Started.rst

 ``sourceme-f1-full.sh`` before you run the rest of the commands in this tutorial.

-Now that everything is checked out, you can build the VCS or Verilator simulator and run the regression tests to make sure everything is working.
+Now that everything is checked out, you can build the VCS simulator and run the regression tests to make sure everything is working.

 .. code-block:: shell